Nordicdesign/nebula-help/src/content/docs/guides/getting-started.md

 - Load MSFS, head to that airport, and conduct the flight

 There are two types of assignments, [read more about them here](/assignments/types/).

-### Other functionality in the roadmap

-Listed in no particular order:

-- X-Plane support
-- Create and run your own companies, including renting or buying space at airports (FBOs)
-- Buy/sell planes in the marketplace from/to other captains
-- Lease planes to other captains
-- Having your own hangar